-As in the standard real business cycle literature, I set $\beta = 0.94$ and $\theta = 0.64$.
+As in the standard real business cycles literature, I set $\beta = 0.94$ and $\theta = 0.64$.
 Following Hopenhayn and Rogerson (1993), I set the benchmark value of w = 1.
 This is achieved by setting c_e so that the free-entry condition (3) holds under w = 1.
 I set the value of A so that the benchmark value of L becomes 0.6.
-This is done by first finding an N that satisfies (8) with L = 0.6, and then setting A so that (7) holds with this N.
+This is done by first finding an Nthat satisfies (8) with L = 0.6, and then setting A so that (7) holds with this N.

 For the stochastic processes, I use the following method.
 First, I discretize the domain of s_t .
-In particular, I pick eight grids of s_t so that the optimal amount of employment without adjustment cost at each s_t corresponds to the midpoint of the cells in Table 1.15 (For the largest cell, I pick $n_t = 1,001$.)
+In particular, I pick eight grids of s_t so that the optimal amount of employment without adjustment cost at each s_t corresponds to the midpoint of the cells in Table 1.15 (For the largest cell, I pick $n_t = 1001$.)
 Then I try to match the model outcome to the cross-section property of the data.
-The entrant's distribution v(s) is set so that the size distribution of the entrants matches the data, as in Table 8.
+The entrant's distribution $\nu(s)$ is set so that the size distribution of the entrants match the data, as in Table 8.

 The stochastic exit probability δ is set at 0.044.
 This value is somewhat arbitrary the number is set so that if all exiting is exogenous, the exit rate matches the Japanese value.
-To match the distribution of exit rates, I could instead consider a more elaborate distribution for the exit values x_t (as in Lee and Mukoyama [2008]).
-Here, in effect, I am making all of the exits by large establishments exogenous (and all of the exits by Japanese establishments exogenous in the later experiments).
-The advantage of this approach is that the exit value (at both micro and macro levels) does not have to be unrealistically high.
-The disadvantage is that I cannot analyze the policy responses of large establishments' exits.
+To match the distribution of exit rates, I could instead consider a more elaborate distribution for the exit values x_t (as in Lee and Mukoyama 2008).
+Here, in effect, I am making all of the exits by large establishments exogenous (and all of the exit by Japanese establishments exogenous in the later experiments).
+The advantage of this approach is that the exit value (at both micro and macro levels) does not have to be